 The department also aims to encourage interest in History outside the classroom; there will be an opportunity to visit Warwick Castle in Year 7, the Black Country Museum in Year 8 and Ypres at GCSE.

-At Key Stage 3, the department’s approach is to strike a balance between knowledge and skills, studying British and World History within a broad chronological framework based both on thematic and in depth investigations.
+In year 7 and 8, the department’s approach is to strike a balance between knowledge and skills, studying British and World History within a broad enquiry framework based both on thematic, chronological and in depth investigations.

 In Year 7, students concentrate on the core themes of religion, society and power, covering a range of topics from Roman Britain to the Norman Conquest, Tudor and Stuart Britain to the history of exploration and piracy.

 In Year 8, students focus on areas such as rights, war and power revisiting some of the themes from the previous year to create an interleaving approach.
 They cover a range of topics from Black History, the Industrial Revolution to the rise of the Dictators and World War 1.

 Year 9 Students continue with their KS3 studies - again focusing on overarching broad themes such as war and power.
 They cover topics in depth such as World War 2, the Wild West, the town of Rugby and the world and Britain since 1945.
 At the end of the year they begin an enrichment course in Medieval History.